AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 To add drones:
   * Press 'd'
   * The drones will be added at hard-coded positions, because they will be updated anyway, once data streaming starts from Optitrack.

+To name drones:
+  * Press 'n'
+  * In the pop-up window enter the name of the drones that are 'ticked' in Motive
+  * Click ok, or hit enter

+To connect to Motive:
+  * Press 'c'

+To start and stop video recording:
+  * Press 'r'
+  * The location of the saved video will be printed to the terminal